 is recruiting for a

-Laminator I (1st and 2nd Shift)
+Laminator I (2nd Shift)

 Under close supervision laminates steel or aluminum elements for use in ultrasonic sensors, which requires the use of Aqueous cleaner.
 Observes all safety regulations including personal protective equipment applicable to the use of electrical tooling and equipment and applicable handling chemicals (flux, isopropyl, alcohol, epoxies, solder, and urethane foam).